tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/常见问题/快照相关问题_intl_en.md

 ### What are the differences between snapshots and images?
-If no data disk is mounted to an instance and all data are written on the system disk, the data on the system disk cannot be protected by creating an image.
+If no data disk is mounted to an instance and all data is written on the system disk, the data on the system disk cannot be protected by creating an image.
 Images cannot be scheduled for continuous backup.
-Once the system disk data are damaged, you can only recover the data to the state when the image was initially created.
+Once the system disk data is damaged, you can only recover the data to the state when the image was initially created.
 Therefore, images are not suitable for data protection.
 Specific differences are as follows:

 <table>
 		<tr>